Which Streaming Services Offer Free Trials?

 Cons: Top cable channels like CNN, Bloomberg, and NBC News are available but only as stripped-down versions of the real thing.
 This also goes the same for sports channels as they often are just recaps or documentaries.

-The service also made a splash by the acquisition of the Quibi library, now presented as Roku Originals.
+The service also made a splash with the acquisition of the Quibi library, now presented as Roku Originals.
 More original content is set to follow.

-Users can add premium subscriptions to services like Showtime, STARZ, and AMC+ that can be accessed within the Roku Channel ecosystem.
+Users can add premium subscriptions to services like Paramount+, Showtime, STARZ, discovery+, and AMC+ that can be accessed within the Roku Channel ecosystem.

 Pros: The amount of free movies and shows is, quite frankly, overwhelming (in the best way possible).
 Plus, they have a Kids & Family section that is categorized by age.